samereberlin/TrackApp/README.md

 - Show a pop-up confirmation while trying to close the "Create measurement" screen without saving.

 - Write unit-tests and end-to-end tests, since I haven't had enough time for that as well ;-(

-- Fix eslint and tsc script executions, since they are not working anymore after the react-native downgrade (from 0.63.2 to 0.62.2).
-The reason is probably some dependency conflict, but it requires a deeper investigation since the error messages are not clear.